Section on Functional Imaging Methods

 Recent SFIM Publications

 Sharif Kronemer, Victoria Gobo, Shruti Japee, Eli Merriam, Benjamin Osborne, Peter Bandettini, Tina Liu.
-Eye metrics are a marker of visual conscious awareness and neural processing in cerebral blindness.
+Eye metrics often reflect visual conscious awareness, conscious content, and neural processing in cerebral blindness.
 (2025) Communications Biology 8:1724

 Sharif Kronemer, Burak Akin, A. Tyler Morgan, Laurentius Huber, Paul A. Taylor, Javier Gonzalez-Castillo, Daniel A. Handwerker, Peter A. Bandettini.
 The human brain mechanisms of afterimages: From networks to cortical layers.
 (2025) BioRXiv